Holistic Care for Dogs with Addison’s Disease

 Aromatherapy’s essential oils are more concentrated than herbal teas, so they should be diluted with vegetable oils before being applied to the skin, coat, or paw pads.
-For details see “Smell This, You’ll Feel Better,” WDJ December 2004.
+For details see "Aromatherapy for Dogs," WDJ 2004.

 “This is my standard calming blend,” says Bell, “which has had a very impressive track record for dogs in numerous situations.
 The calming effect ranges from ‘taking the edge off’ to soothing a dog to the point where she gets very mellow and takes a nap.”

 For best results use therapeutic-quality essential oils.
 Several pet aromatherapy companies make their own calming sprays and oils.

 Melatonin, a hormone produced by the pineal gland, is sold as an over-the-counter supplement to help people with insomnia sleep through the night.

 Veterinarians have found that when given to dogs, melatonin helps manage separation anxiety and fearful reactions to thunder, fireworks, and other noises.
 In other words, it helps reduce stress levels.